-have previously shown that the average leverage ratio in a 2010 sample of Irish SMEs was 72 per cent, suggesting a marked reduction since the last crisis.
-Further, they show a strong non-linearity in the effect of leverage on SME default, with loans in the bottom half of the loan size-to-assets ratio distribution having similar defaults that are half the size of default rates in the top decile of this measure of leverage.
+Table 3 looks at debt and leverage at the onset of the pandemic.
+Our data tell us that 61 per cent of SMEs have debt, which is $\in 1.3$ m on average and $\in 200,000$ at the median.
+Leverage, as measured by the debt to assets ratio, is on average 53 per cent (or 19 per cent on the basis of debt-to-turnover, a measure incorporating ability to repay), with half of SMEs having leverage ratios of 12 per cent or lower (4 per cent or lower for debt-to-turnover).
+McCann & McIndoe-Calder (2012) have previously show that the average leverage ratio in a 2010 sample of Irish SMEs was 72 per cent, suggesting a marked reduction since the last crisis.
+Further, they show a strong non-linearity in the effect of leverage on SME default, with loans in the bottom half of the loan size to assets ratio distribution having similar defaults that are half the size of default rates in the top decile of this measure of leverage.
 These metrics suggest that overall the sector did not enter the pandemic with high ex-ante levels of credit-driven vulnerability.
-There is sectoral dispersion, with leverage ratios on average 65 per cent in the Wholesale and Retail sectors and 60 per cent in the Hotels and restaurants sector (32 per cent for debt-to-turnover, well above all other sectors), which, all other things equal, heightens the risk of insolvency and leaves less scope to borrow to adjust to the revenue shocks experienced in 2020.
+There is a sectoral dispersion, with leverage ratios on average 65 per cent in the Wholesale & Retail sectors and 60 per cent in the Hotels & restaurants sector (32 per cent for debt-to-turnover, well above all other sectors), which, all other things equal, heightens the risk of insolvency and leaves less scope to borrow to adjust to the revenue shocks experienced in 2020.